-A Digital Video Projection
+Digital Projection installation, 2000.

-This work is somewhat of a departure from the major video installation and site specific work I have been making over the last decade, although it draws on some of the same themes and concerns.
+This work is somewhat of a departure from the video installation and site specific work I have been making over the last decade, although it draws on some of the same themes and concerns.
 Previous works were large-scale, sculptural and complex, and often featured the flow and flux of natural materials.

 Made originally for the Galerie Brighi, in “Passages des Panoramas”, Paris and exhibited in June 2000.
-The original idea was to transport a small section of my studio in the east end of London to the gallery in Paris.
+The original idea was to digitally transport a small section of my studio in the east end of London to the gallery in Paris.
 The measurements of the door of the Galerie Brighi were sent via e-mail from Paris to London and I built a full size replica of it – thus a small part of the gallery was transported into the studio.
 The recorded action was then projected onto the door of the gallery.
 In subsequent re-staged versions of the original work, the image was projected onto a suspended sheet of glass with a translucent surface.
 In the illusory space behind the window of the projection the artist is “playing” in his studio – an electronic space where things can be physically broken and digitally repaired.

 Fenêtre Digitale was funded by the University of Central Lancashire.
-The DVD master was made at the Foundation for Art and Creative Technology in Liverpool.
+The DVD master was made at the Foundation for Art and Creative Technology, Liverpool.
 Special thanks to Cinzia Cremona for advice and assistance.